 A growth mindset believes that abilities can improve through practise.
 It doesn’t believe talent is everything, and instead believes that we are all capable of expanding, learning and growing.
-We don’t shy away from failure – we learn from it, the same with criticism (even though it may be excruciating to hear) and we embrace and welcome challenges, seeing them as a way of stretching and developing ourselves.
+People with growth mindsets don’t shy away from failure – they learn from it, as with criticism (even though it may be excruciating to hear) and they embrace and welcome challenges, seeing them as a way of stretching and developing ourselves.
 People who employ growth mindsets tend to embrace grey thinking and get out of their comfort zones.
 They are risk-takers and opportunity makers, and see obstacles as a chance to experiment or problems that can be solved.

-It must be stressed though – fixed and growth mindsets work on a continuum, you aren’t either one or the other and you are likely to move between them depending on what you are faced with.
-But it is important to know that there are the two options, as that provides you with a choice.
+It must be stressed though – fixed and growth mindsets work on a continuum: we aren’t either one or the other and, in fact, are likely to move between them depending on what we’re faced with.
+But it is important to know that there are the two options, as that provides you (or a team member) with a choice.
 For example, ‘am I going to see this as failure and take my bat home?’ (a common default response), or ‘shall I see this as something I can learn from?’.
-Once you know there is a choice, you can consciously make a decision about how to act.
+Once we recognise there is a choice, we can consciously make a decision about how to act.

 Within the business world, this way of thinking is still in its infancy, but it’s quickly gaining fans and converts, as it’s realised that a company’s adopted mindset will have a big impact on how both the company and the employees within it will function.